2018 NFL Mock Draft: Patriots draft Brady's heir, Broncos get Lamar Jackson after trade

 22. Denver Broncos (via mock trade with Bills (from Kansas City))

-Will Hernandez, OG, UTEP.
+Will Hernandez, G, UTEP.
 With the second of the two first-round picks acquired from the Bills, the Broncos bolster an offensive line that allowed the third-most sacks in football last season.
 Hernandez will start immediately at one of the two guard spots.
 He might need some refining when it comes to pass blocking, but he'll help jumpstart the running game, which averaged 4.1 yards per carry last year (18th).

 23. New England Patriots (from Los Angeles Rams)